omahacodeschool/javascript-toy__quiz-part-2/README.md

 The previous version of this assignment tasked you with building a Quiz Game wherein both the game's "brain" (including answers!) as well as the game's front-end (UX) were stored on the client-side (as there was no server-side) of the application.
 This version is very similar from the front-end perspective, but it moves the game's "brain" to the server-side.
 The front-end and server "speak" to each other through the request/response cycle, as always; but this time those requests/responses are made/received through JavaScript's XHR objects.

 As with the previous version, this assignment is split into two parts.
-Again, it's meant to be nearly identical to the previous version--with the modification of using XHR.
+Again, it's meant to be very similar to the previous version--with the modification of using XHR.
 So expect to be able to use your past work as a reference, but don't copy/paste on cruise control--know what you're copying over and why.

 Please start out by creating a PR for this repo, and don't forget to push your code every 30-40 minutes just so we can see how its going.